MoniPar/reclaimed-treasures/README.md

 Welcome to Vera's Reclaimed Treasures, a full stack e-commerce website built using the Django framework, Bootstrap, HTML, CSS, Python & JavaScript.
 It utilises Stripe as the payment processor and Amazon Web Services S3 Bucket for storing static and media files.
 The project has been deployed on Heroku and uses a postgreSQL database instance hosted on ElephantSQL.

-This project was created for educational purposes only as my fifth and final project for a Diploma in Software Development with Code Institute.
+This project was created for educational purpose as my fifth and final project for a Diploma in Software Development with Code Institute.

-Vera's Reclaimed Treasures is an online store where one can buy unique and sustainable products, hand-painted on upcycled materials in myriads of patterns and colourful designs.
+Vera's Reclaimed Treasures is an online store where one can buy unique and sustainable products, hand-painted on upcycled materials in myriad patterns and colourful designs.

 [Link to the live website](https://veras-reclaimed-treasures.herokuapp.com/).